News

 Andscape, The Walt Disney Company Black-led media platform, will debut a five-part documentary series Algiers, America: The Relentless Pursuit, streaming exclusively as a Hulu Original on April 19.
 Directed by Jackson Fager (VICE News, HBO’s Fighting ISIS), the documentary tells the story of a successful high school football program in a community struggling with gun violence.

-“Cecilia’s masterpiece is both a sharp condemnation of the continued colonial exploitation of Puerto Rico and a warm embrace of the land and her people.
+Landfall by Cecelia Aldarando is acquired for POV.
+Chris White, Executive Producer of POV, says, “Cecilia’s masterpiece is both a sharp condemnation of the continued colonial exploitation of Puerto Rico and a warm embrace of the land and her people.
 Rendered with a singular vision and deep affection, you’ll be swept into solidarity with these native Puerto Ricans who resist and rebuild.”

-The gripping and exhaustively researched Down a Dark Stairwell that I graded with director Ursula Liang, premieres at Human Rights Watch Film Festival at Lincoln Center and is reviewed in The Nation here
+The gripping and exhaustively researched Down a Dark Stairwell that I graded with director Ursula Liang, premieres at Human Rights Watch Film Festival at Lincoln Center and is reviewed in The Nation here.

-Two beautiful films I graded recently premiere at Tribeca Film Festival 2020, Wake up on Mars, directed by Dea Gjinovci and Landfall, directed by Cecelia Aldarondo,
+Two beautiful films I graded recently premiere at Tribeca Film Festival 2020, Wake up on Mars, directed by Dea Gjinovci and Landfall, directed by Cecelia Aldarondo.

 Wake Up on Mars